sushil-great/Cutiepii-Robot/README.md

 Make sure to edit the start and restart bats to your needs.
 Note: the restart bat requires that User account control be disabled.

-For queries or any issues regarding the bot please open an issue ticket or visit us at [One Punch Support](https://t.me/OnePunchSupport)
+For queries or any issues regarding the bot please open an issue ticket or visit us at [Cutiepii Support](https://t.me/Cutiepii_Support)
 ## How to setup on Heroku
 For starters click on this button
 </details>

 ## Credits
-The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars) This repo was just revamped to suit an Anime-centric community.
+The bot is based on the original work done by [Rajkumar](https://github.com/Rajkumar-27/) This repo was just revamped to suit an Anime-centric community.
 All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

 Also, missing proper credit for blacklistusers taken from TheRealPhoenixBot (will add it later, this note says unless it is done)

 Any other authorship/credits can be seen through the commits.

-Should any be missing kindly let us know at [One Punch Support](https://t.me/OnePunchSupport) or simply submit a pull request on the readme.
+Should any be missing kindly let us know at [Cutiepii Support](https://t.me/Cutiepii_Support) or simply submit a pull request on the readme.